5 Things to Know About Inman Park

 Your Kids Will Love It

 Inman Park has two playgrounds and room to run (Springvale Park and Inman Park Playground).
-There are also hiking/biking trails, and the Atlanta Beltline runs through the area.
-Bring a football, a frisbee, or another outdoor game for playing on the fields right off the Beltline.
-Then, take the kids to Jake’s Ice Cream , Jeni’s or Queen of Cream for a frosty bite.
+There are also hiking/biking trails, and the Atlanta BeltLine runs through the area.
+Bring a football, a frisbee, or another outdoor game for playing on the fields right off the BeltLine.
+Then, take the kids to Jake’s Ice Cream or Jeni’s for a frosty bite.

 You Won’t See it All in One Day